 Much like most of the pyramids, the Pyramid of Giza has three chambers inside it.
 The entryway to the pyramid is found on the north, a typical feature of all pyramids.
 The entrance is elevated at 17 meters above the ground.
 The King’s Chamber is entirely covered with granite.
 The King’s Chamber is not intended to be seen, but signs are indicating that the chamber is left undone.
 The only object seen in the King’s Chamber is a rough, unpolished sarcophagus–a rectangular granite.
 The other chambers are called The Queen’s chamber and the Grand Gallery.
 The Pyramid of Giza is surrounded by a series of small pyramids and other buildings.
 The south side of the complex is called The Queens’ Pyramids where the tomb of Queen Hetepheres I, sister-wife of Sneferu and mother of Khufu is located, however, the carefully-sealed coffin was discovered empty.

-No wonder the thought of aliens as the builders of the pyramid never dies up to this modern day—that is because it is really hard to believe how the men of the ancient times, in the lack of construction machineries and modern equipment, could have built the Pyramid of Giza.
+No wonder the thought of aliens as the builders of the pyramid never dies up to this modern-day—that is because it is really hard to believe how the men of ancient times, in the lack of construction machineries and modern equipment, could have built the Pyramid of Giza.
 The sheer grandness of the pyramid is something that certainly takes the breath away.
-There are probably no words to describe the feeling of being in the grounds of the world’s grandest work of man.
+There are probably no words to describe the feeling of being on the grounds of the world’s grandest work of man.